A Day at the Ballet

 “How late?”
 I ask.

-“Well, they probably start about 2:00 AM.
-It's an afterhours place.
+"Well, they probably start about 2:00 AM.
+It's an after-hours place.
 But you've got to be careful.
-Last time I went, somebody tried to sneak in with a gun and set the metal detector off.
+Last time I was there, somebody tried to sneak in with a gun and set the metal detector off.
 All hell broke loose.”

-“I don't know, I'm feeling a little tired,” I say.
-“Maybe I'll just hang here.”
+"I don't know, I'm feeling a little tired tonight,” I yawn.
+"Maybe I'll just hang here.”

-Jim glances at a paper.
-“Let’s see who's in town,”
+Jim glances at the paper.
+“Let’s see who's in town.”

-Suddenly, compared to the afterhours club in Brooklyn, hanging out in a jazz club till 3:00 AM, sounds like the safest place in the world.
+Suddenly compared to an after-hours joint in Brooklyn, the idea of hanging out in a jazz club in the city till 4:00 AM, sounds like the safest place in the world.

 “There's a bunch of people around.
 Let’s take a little break and head in.”